syncfusion-content/predictive-analytics-docs/predictive-analytics/Charts-for-Associations.md

 # Charts for Associations

-Graphics can provide vital context and insight to the analyses that could be easily lost if the statistical procedures came first.
-Accordingly, in the guidelines on univariate analyses, you learnt about charts for one variable and then statistics for one variable.
+Graphics can provide vital context and insight to the analysis that could be easily lost if the statistical procedures came first.
+Accordingly, in the guidelines on univariate analysis, you learnt about charts for one variable and then statistics for one variable.
 Following that pattern, you can learn about bivariate associations, with charts for association, and statistics for association.

 ## Grouped Bar Charts of Frequencies